dublado/csabapalfi.github.io/_posts/2014-05-24-github-public-activity.md

 The problem is that they **don't provide an accurate view** of your **public activity** if you're lucky enough that your company/client also uses github as their source control or you have private repos.
 If you couldn't care less about that -which is perfectly understandable- please stop reading now.

 Ever noticed the little lock in the top right corner of the chart?
 Hover over it and see: your public profile might not look as good as what you see when you're logged in.
-Just open your github profile in Chrome incognito mode to see what everyone else sees.
+Just open your github profile in Chrome incognito mode to see what everyone else does.